mol-evol/gcua/manual.md

 GCUA processes coding sequences provided in the standard FASTA format.
 It calculates a diverse suite of metrics, ranging from basic frequencies (codon counts, amino acid usage) to sophisticated measures of bias (Relative Synonymous Codon Usage - RSCU, Effective Number of Codons - ENC, Codon Adaptation Index - CAI, Frequency of Optimal Codons - Fop, Synonymous Codon Usage Order - SCUO).
 Furthermore, it provides detailed base composition statistics, including overall GC content and positional GC content (GC1, GC2, GC3, GC3s).

 This program represents a significant modernization of the original C version.
 Rewritten entirely in Python, it leverages the power of modern scientific libraries like NumPy, Pandas, SciPy, and Biopython.
 This transition facilitates enhanced functionality, broader and more easily maintainable support for the diverse range of known genetic codes (essential for analyzing mitochondrial genomes or organisms with non-standard nuclear codes), and the integration of rich, interactive data visualization capabilities powered by the Plotly library, allowing for dynamic exploration of results.

+**New in Version 2.5.0:** GCUA now includes advanced performance features that enable processing of genome-scale datasets with millions of genes.
+The program intelligently manages memory usage, supports parallel processing across multiple CPU cores, and includes automatic checkpointing for recovery from interruptions.
+These enhancements make GCUA suitable for analyzing complete genomes, large metagenomes, and massive comparative genomics datasets while maintaining compatibility with smaller-scale analyses.

 ---